msoe-sisyphus-sd/msoe-sis-wiki/Architecture/Deployment.md

 * Https by default

 ### Python Anywhere
+We could not deploy the server on PythonAnywhere.
+PythonAnywhere gives you a linux shell that you can use to deploy the server but with the free tier you are only limited to 512 MB of space on the server.
+As a result we could not install all of the pip dependencies needed for the AI service.
+As a result we choose not to explore PythonAnywhere further.

 ### ROSIE
 The team spoke with Gagan on 4/05/2021 about using ROSIE as a deployment platform.
 For longterm deployment, this project must get passed off to another MSOE team, as ROSIE is not defined for longtime development.
 Furthermore, if deployed on ROSIE, the endpoint will not be accessible from beyond campus.